LennethNova/Stock_market/README.md

 ![Rubi](https://user-images.githubusercontent.com/86340630/139752046-8a3b2bcc-87ac-42cb-a7f8-7e525a261827.png)

-The database contains the scraped data and the code to store it for backup using *sqlalchemy* is as follows: db_string = f"postgresql://postgress:{db_password}@localhost:port_number/database_name" engine = create_engine(db_string) data.to_sql(name="table_name", con=engine)
+The database contains the scrapped data and the code to store it for backup using *sqlalchemy* is as follows: db_string = f"postgresql://postgress:{db_password}@localhost:port_number/database_name" engine = create_engine(db_string) data.to_sql(name="table_name", con=engine)